mistakenot/react-kata/README.md

 ## Development Process

 The development process for this kata is documented in the file [diary.md](/diary.md).
 It is split into a few numbered stages.
 These stages are marked in the repositry history using tags: `zero`, `one` `two` and so on.
 For instance, to jump to the very start of development, you would use `git checkout zero`.
 To list all available tagged stages, use `git tag -l`.

+## TODOs
+- Add unique build number to page to assert against when doing deployment tests.